manojdobbala/Javascript-Tutorials/README.md

 Good to use stuff
 ====================
 <h4> SASS </h4>
-<p> Sass is a preprocessor that lets to use features like varibles, nesting, mixins, inheritance and save it out as a normal CSS</p>
+<p> Sass is a <strong> preprocessor</strong> that lets to use features like varibles, nesting, mixins, inheritance and save it out as a normal CSS</p>
 <p>Sass is an extension of CSS that adds power and elegance to basic language.
 It allows you to use</p>
 <ul>
   <li>Variables <pre>$ font-stack :Helvitica</pre></li>